w601sxs/easy-ml-pocs/README.md

 ```python
 # INSERT CODE HERE
 ```

+# License
+MIT-0

+# Note on linked datasets
+The "use cases" section uses the following chest xray dataset:

+"Kermany, Daniel; Zhang, Kang; Goldbaum, Michael (2018), “Labeled Optical Coherence Tomography (OCT) and Chest X-Ray Images for Classification”, Mendeley Data, v2" used in examples under CC BY 4.0.

 ## Remember to remove draft mode
 On the page you edited, mark draft: false (will be true by default)